gofynd/fdk-client-python/documentation/platform/ORDER.md

-Retrieve courier partner tracking details for a given shipment id or awb no.
+This endpoint allows users to get courier partner tracking details for a given shipment id or awb no. The service will fetch courier partner statuses that are pushed to oms.

 *Returned Response:*